Over the years, female athletes around the world have faced countless challenges, including

 About the Contributor

-She enjoys Math and English classes at school, playing tennis, and assisting the Halmarks and Action Board.
-Outside of NDB, she loves spending time with her friends and family when she is not preoccupied with homework.
+At school, Victoria enjoys math and English courses, playing tennis, and working with the Hallmarks in Action Board.
+Outside of NDB, she values spending time with friends and family.